0Day3xpl0it/ZenScraper/README.md

 ## TODO

-- Add functionality to expand full text for tweets with a "Show more" option.
+- Add functionality to expand full text for tweets and retweets (complete - 5/8/25)
-- Add functionality to retrieve additional tweet data types (e.g., media links, quoted tweets, hashtags).
+- Add functionality to retrieve additional tweet data types (complete - 5/8/25)
+- Add functionality to grab all user bio data
+- Add functionality to effectively grab replies and thread them to parent conversations

 ## Important Notes